-For many years, this law was known to "provide" the pattern in sequences of colors considered above, at least for some of polynomials of degree 3 (those of negative discriminant, see Remark 12).
+For many years, this law was known to "provide" the pattern in sequences of colors considered above, at least for some of polynomials of degree 3 (those of negative discriminant, see Remark 18 on p.
+35).
 On the other hand, a lot of polynomials were not covered by this kind of fractality.